-- Marketing strategy and creative development experience (up to 30 points): Including duration, personnel experience, relevance of plan and materials to Chancellor's Office needs, comprehensive scope of work and clearly defined budgets, demonstrated ability and thought toward taking the statewide campaign and creating template materials/plans to be used by local regions.
-Demonstrated ability to not only reach the student target but also effectively deliver an employer to employer strategy and plan. - Campaign creative concepts (up to 25 points): Relevant creative to target audiences, clear messaging, demonstrated understanding of target audiences, concepts meet campaign objectives. - Media plan (up to 20 points): Demonstrates the best combination of media mediums used to achieve the overall marketing campaign objectives.
-The plan demonstrates how the target audience(s) can be reached through the various channels; the mediums on which the ads should be placed; the ad frequency by various mediums; the dollar amount spent by each medium and for each flight. - Cost (up to 15 points): Hourly or flat rates/project costs, media commissions, expense levels, overall financial ability to perform tactics outlined in the RFP, and pro bono plan/added value.
+Marketing strategy and creative development experience (up to 20 points): Including duration, personnel experience, relevance of plan and materials to Chancellor's Office needs, comprehensive scope of work and clearly defined budgets, demonstrated ability and thought toward taking the statewide campaign and creating template materials/plans to be used by local regions.
+Demonstrated ability to not only reach the student target but also effectively elevate perceptions of career education programs.
+Demonstrates ability to ensure accessibility/ADA compliance of all end products.

-Credibility and accuracy of proposal (up to 10 points): Client letters of recommendation/references demonstrate the agency's qualifications and experience and meet the outlined criteria, the outlined proposal format was followed, care was taken in preparing the proposal - emphasis on completeness and clarity of content, the visual appeal of the overall proposal and packaging.
+- Campaign creative concepts (up to 20 points): Relevant creative to target audiences, clear messaging, demonstrated understanding of target audiences, concepts meet campaign objectives. - Media plan (up to 20 points): Demonstrates the best combination of media mediums used to achieve the overall marketing campaign objectives.
+The plan demonstrates how the target audience(s) can be reached through the various channels; the mediums on which the ads should be placed; the ad frequency by various mediums; the dollar amount spent by each medium and for each flight. - Employer/union outreach plan (up to 10 points): Including duration, personnel experience and partnerships, relevance of plan and materials to other campaign activities, comprehensive strategy to reach the target audience, clearly defined budget and timeline, demonstrated ability to leverage existing college-business relationships, and careful consideration toward regional nuances. - Cost (up to 20 points): Hourly or flat rates/project costs, media commissions, expense levels, overall financial ability to perform tactics outlined in the RFP, and pro bono plan/added value. - Credibility and accuracy of proposal (up to 10 points): Client letters of recommendation/references demonstrate the agency's qualifications and experience and meet the outlined criteria, the outlined proposal format was followed, care was taken in preparing the proposal - emphasis on completeness and clarity of content, the visual appeal of the overall proposal and packaging.